capytaine/capytaine/docs/notes_about_beaking_changes_in_3.0.rst

   Some keyword argument might have been changed to uniformize usage of the two 3D backends.

 * The barely-used and barely-documented ``geometric_center`` attribute of the mesh and the bodies have been removed.

+* Support for optionallay using quadratures from Quadpy has been removed.